 - Garlic Powder

+- Optional: Pasta or Noodles if you want to make Crockpot Chicken Noodle Soup.
 You can buy any type of noodles that you prefer in your soup.
-Sometimes we buy the traditional soup noodles and other times we like whole grain elbow noodles for our soup.
+Sometimes we buy traditional soup noodles, and other times we like to use whole-grain elbow noodles or wide egg noodles for our soup.

 I love using my mandoline slicer to cut up my carrots and celery.
 By using it, I get veggie slices that are thin and uniform in size.
 It also saves on the prep time because I cut the vegetables up quicker when I use the slicer.
 I use the notch that gives me the thickest slice, which works great...not too thick and not too thin!

 Peel and cut up the carrots.
 After you rinse and dry the celery, slice that up along with the onion.
-It is best to cut the vegetables (especially the carrots) smaller in size, so they cook quicker.
+It is best to cut the vegetables (especially the carrots) smaller in size so that they don't take forever to cook.

 Next, place the vegetables into the crockpot and sprinkle the garlic powder over them.
 Stir the garlic powder and vegetables around a little to mix the garlic powder throughout the vegetables.